WebNLG/GenerationEval/README.md

-# The WebNLG Challenge 2020: Evalutation Script
+# WebNLG Challenge 2020: Evaluation Script

+This script evaluates RDF-to-text generation for the [WebNLG Challenge 2020](https://webnlg-challenge.loria.fr/challenge_2020/).
+Generation is evaluated with automatic metrics: BLEU, METEOR, chrF++, TER, BERTScore, and BLEURT (for English only).

 ## Dependencies